zoetyu/workshop-css-in-js-workshop/README.md

 yarn add lodash.debounce react react-dom react-router axios
 ```

-Before we can get into the restyling portion, we probably should install styled-components :confused:
+Before we can get into the restyling portion, we probably should install styled-components
 ```
 npm install --save styled-components
 ```